KSP-KOS/KOS/doc/source/math/geocoordinates.rst

     The :ref:`Celestial Body <body>` this position is attached to.

+.. attribute:: GeoCoordinates:LAT

+    The latitude of this position on the surface.

 .. attribute:: GeoCoordinates:LNG

     The longitude of this position on the surface.